Everything to know about the National School Walkout on March 14

 St. Bernard Jacobs said it is a way to shed light on the type of gun violence that exists not just in schools, but everyday gun violence, like shootings that impact minority communities or devastate cities like Chicago, Illinois.

-The walkout’s goal is “to demand Congress pass legislation to keep us safe from gun violence at our schools, on our streets and in our homes and places of worship,” according to the event website.
+The walkout’s goal is “to demand Congress pass legislation to keep us safe from gun violence at our schools, on our streets and in our homes and places of worship,” according to the event.

 Over 2,000 walkout events are registered for March 14.

-Students from New Jersey to California have said they will participate, as well as groups from schools as far as Ireland, Switzerland, Israel and Mexico, according to the event website.
+Students from New Jersey to Indiana to California have said they will participate, as well as groups from schools as far as Ireland, Switzerland, Israel and Mexico, according to the event website.

-How participants spend those 17 minutes of the walkout is up to them, St. Bernard Jacobs said before adding that they encourage whatever is best for each environment.
+How participants spend those 17 minutes of the walkout is up to them, St. Bernard Jacobs explained before adding that they encourage whatever is best for each environment.

-Some people are doing a lie-in, while others are holding rallies, St. Bernard Jacob said.
+Some people are doing a lie-in, while others are holding rallies, St. Bernard Jacobs said.

-She stressed that this is not a protest against schools; it is a way to encourage school administrators to help students “amplify their voices.”
+She stressed that this is not a protest against schools but it is a way to encourage school administrators to help students “amplify their voices.”

 She went on to add, “Some schools are looking to this as an opportunity to really educate their young people about what it means in this moment to be engaged.”